agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSLURM.rst

 Which partition should I use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The great majority of CAPRI users should use the allgroups partition.
+The great majority of Cluster users should use the allgroups partition.
 Typical serial and parallel software that require no interaction with the user should be run in this partition.